JimLynchCodes/AngularJS-UGAT/README.md

 ---

+<div name="Credits"></div>
 ## Credits

 This guide was written by <a href="https://github.com/JimTheMan">Jim Lynch</a>.
-Although he tried to get other people involved, so one submitted a pull request so for now it's just him.
+Although he tried to get other people involved, no one submitted a pull request so for now it's just him.
 Feel free to help out and have your name added here!

 ---